adpigft/payments-demo/wiki/src/main/java/com/bank/payments/controller/PaymentController.java.md

 # PaymentController Documentation

 ## Overview
 `PaymentController` is a Spring REST controller responsible for handling payment transaction requests.
-It exposes an endpoint to process payments by delegating the business logic to the `PaymentService`.
+It exposes an endpoint to process payment transactions by delegating the business logic to the `PaymentService`.

 ---